Distinguished Fellow and RTI International Director, RTI Center for Newborn Screening, Ethics, and Disability Studies, USA

 Associate Professor, London School of Hygiene & Tropical Medicine, United Kingdom

 Cally Tann, DTMH, PhD

 Cally Tann, DTMH, Ph.D., is an Associate Professor at the London School of Hygiene & Tropical Medicine (LSHTM) and a Neonatologist at University College London Hospital (UCLH).
 Her research interests focus on global newborn health and early childhood outcomes and interventions in low resource settings and specifically on early detection and intervention for developmental disabilities.
 Dr Tann has worked on newborn and child health research in Uganda for the past 15 years.
 In Uganda she leads on studies examining the feasibility and impact of early intervention programmes to support young children with developmental disability and their families in collaboration with the International Centre for Evidence in Disability, LSHTM.
 She is the UCLH neonatal unit Training Director and lectures on clinical newborn care in low resource settings across the UK and East Africa.

-Community Medicine and Health Promotion, Pediatrics, and Educational Psychology at the University of Connecticut
+Community Medicine & Health Promotion, Pediatrics, & Educational Psychology at the University of Connecticut, USA

 Mary Beth Bruder, PhD